 The emergence of new psychoactive substances (NPS) over the last decade has posed a major challenge to drug policy.
 New psychoactive substances mimic the effects of "conventional" drugs such as cannabis, cocaine and heroin.
 They are on sale openly on websites and high streets, under a variety of names, often with no ingredients listed on the packet or with erroneous information such as bath salts, incense or plant food.
 This makes new psychoactive substances extremely dangerous and makes them a public health and safety problem.

-In 2016, 66 new psychoactive substances (NPS) were detected for the first time in the EU, which is a small decline after a peak in 2015 with approximately 100 detected new substances.
-By the end of 2016, the European Monitoring Centre for Drugs and Drug Addiction (EMCDDA) was monitoring more than 620 new psychoactive substances.
-Even if the pace at which new substances are being introduced may be slowing, the overall number of substances available on the market continues to grow.
+In 2017, 51 new psychoactive substances (NPS) were detected for the first time in the EU, which is a small decline after a peak in 2015 with approximately 100 detected new substances.
+By the end of 2017, the European Monitoring Centre for Drugs and Drug Addiction (EMCDDA) was monitoring almost 700 new psychoactive substances.

-Since 2005 a system is in place to detect new substances on the market and a mechanism to assess their risks and put those substances which are harmful under control across the EU through Council Decision 2005/387/JHA on the information exchange, risk assessment and control of new psychoactive substances.
+Since 2005 a system is in place to detect new substances on the market and a mechanism to assess their risks and put those substances which are harmful under control across the EU.
 Based on a risk assessment made by the EMCDDA, the Commission presents a proposal to the Council for a decision to ban harmful new psychoactive substances.
-So far, 20 new psychoactive substances were subjected to control measures by Council decisions

 Civil society, in particular non-governmental organisations (NGOs), is an important partner in the implementation of EU drugs policy.
 The Commission has created a specific consultative body, the Civil Society Forum on Drugs (CSF).